OpenBazaar/official_site/_posts/blog/2018-09-18/2018-09-18-5 -tips-to-make-your-openbazaar-listings-pop.markdown

 #### Give us variety

-Show us how your product looks in different angles and settings.
+Show us how your product looks with different angles and settings.
 Snap some closeups to capture unique and intricate details.
 Showcase your product in action.
 If you’re selling a t-shirt, take photos of the shirt on a model so your buyers can see how much cooler it looks on a human being.

 Don’t forget to include photos of variants too!
 If you’re selling the same dress in red, white, and black, show us what each of them looks like.